sumerc/yappi/README.md

 application).

 ## Highlights
+- Correct wall/cpu/callcount stats for coroutines.
+See [details](doc/api.md#coroutine_profiling) here.
+(New in 1.2)
+- Tagging/filtering multiple profiler statistics (New in 1.2)
 - Per-thread function stats can be obtained
 - Profiler can be started/stopped at any time from any thread in the application.
 - Profile statistics can be obtained from any thread at any time.